iterative/dvc.org/content/docs/command-reference/pull.md

     ...
 ```

-One could do a simple `dvc pull` to get all the data, but what if you only want
+One could do a `dvc pull` to get all the data, but what if you only want to
-to retrieve part of the data?
+retrieve part of the data?

 ```dvc
 $ dvc pull --with-deps featurize.dvc